“Global x Inclusive x Leadership ~ Shaping Passion & Ideas into plans: Creating New Values for Inclusive Community”

 August 2-4, 2019 in Beppu

 Hosted by Ritsumeikan Asia Pacific University

-Co-Sponsored by Institute of Contemporary Asian Studies (ICAS) Temple University Japan, Center for Global Partnership, Department of State
+Supported by Institute of Contemporary Asian Studies (ICAS) Temple University Japan, Center for Global Partnership, Department of State

 JSIE supports fostering global talent, and offers global networking opportunities for young professionals, with an emphasis on helping women and minorities realize their greatest potential.
 Women’s Initiative for Sustainable Empowerment (WISE) summer program is to provide opportunities to shape our life mission and work toward social challenges.

 2019 WISE Summer Program aims to shape ideas into actionable project plans.
 Under the keywords “Global x Inclusive x Leadership,” we will work together to create an inclusive society where people from different background can maximize their potential.
 We all know that challenges we face everyday are closely connected to SDGs or social problems, that can turned into (social) business ideas.
 JSIE will provide opportunities to shape such ideas into plans through group work and to learn leadership styles to bring people in action.
 JSIE particularly focuses on the following points:

 - Ability to Identify and define problem(s)